thanashskyr/corporate_management_assistant/README.md

 **Tasks for Today - 04/05**

 - Familiarize with React.js
-  - watch a small YT about it and then start practicing on your first component.
+  - watch a small YT about it and then start practicing on a very first component.
-  - Do not start with a Udemy course - too much time
 - Familiarize and setup PostgresQL - consider using a container DB.
   - How to install and setup PostgresQL in Windows
   - How to install Docker in Windows